Fillable structures on negative-definite Seifert fibred spaces: Proof of the main results

 The expression of boundary slopes of the background by truncated continued fractions makes it evident that not all basic slices in the decomposition of the $n$ solid tori are free.
 In fact, the solid tori that we glue onto the background in order to form $M$ will have boundary slope equal to $-\frac{p_i}{q}$, and meridional slope equal to $-r_i$ seen in the background basis, which on the tori (for $r_i=\frac{b_i}{a_i}$) corresponds to: that is boundary slopes $-\frac{\alpha_1}{\beta_1}=[m_{k_1}^1,\dots,m_{\ell_1+2}^1,m_{\ell_1+1}^1-\mu^1], -\frac{\alpha_2}{\beta_2}=[m_{k_2}^2,\dots,m_{\ell_2+2}^2,m_{\ell_2+1}^2-\mu^2],$ and $-\frac{\alpha_i}{\beta_i}=[m_{k_i}^i,\dots,m_{1}^i+q]$ for $i>2$.

-Exactly as many structures on $M$ can be obtained by Legendrian realisations in $(S^3,\xist)$ of the surgery diagram we get by blowing down the standard graph.
-Below we will denote $d_1:=\text{denominator }[0,m_1^1,\dots,m_{\ell_1}^1]$ and $d_2:=\text{denominator }[0,m_1^2,\dots,m_{\ell_2}^2]$.
+Exactly as many structures on $M$ can be obtained in $(S^3,\xist)$ by Legendrian realisations of the surgery diagram we get by blowing down the standard graph.
+In fact, set $\ell_i=0$ for $i=3,...,n$, then the number of structures when $e_0=-1$ is equal to Below we will denote $d_1:=\text{denominator }[0,m_1^1,\dots,m_{\ell_1}^1]$ and $d_2:=\text{denominator }[0,m_1^2,\dots,m_{\ell_2}^2]$.
 As we successively blow down the (truncated part of) the first two legs, this causes cabling of all the other singular fibres into parallel torus knots $T_{d_2,d_1}$.
 In the process, the first leg causes twisting in the meridional and the second leg in the longitudinal direction; if we imagine the torus link forming on the surface of a torus, the two unknots corresponding to the first two singular fibres appear as the belt circle above the torus surface, and as the core in the centre of the torus.
 We describe the result explicitly below.

 When $\ell_2=0$, we have surgery along an $(n-1,(n-1)d_1)$-cable of one component of standard $T_{2,2}$, with surgery coefficients $[m_1^i+q-1,m_2^i,\dots,m_{k_i}^i]$ for $i\geq 2$ on cabled components and $[m_{\ell_1+1}^1+1,m_{\ell_1+2}^1,\dots,m_{k_1}^1]$ on the remaining one.